Sudz24/TripAtEase/README.md

 - Clone the repo, and run the App folder. (react-native start && react-native run-android)

 > **Working APKs** are also uploaded to download!

+- The App Screenshots are uploaded for quick reference!